geosmall/UVOS_Duino/README.md

 # UVOS_Duino

-Unmanned Vehicles OS for Arduino
+Unmanned Vehicles OS for Arduino IDE and GNU gcc/g++.

-Minimal STM32H7 Arduino core based on ST HAL drivers
+Minimal STM32H7 core based on ST HAL drivers following Arduino conventions to be compatible with Arduino IDE.

 Add this link in the "Additional Boards Managers URLs" field: